Cat and Dog

 What is isolation and how long does it last?

-Isolation is a period of time when the animal involved in the bite and/or scratch must stay away from people and other animals.
-Isolation is needed to see if there are any rabies signs and symptoms in the animal.
 Animal isolation can last 10 to 14 days.
 During this time, only one designated person can take care of the animal.
-If this person sees any signs or symptoms of rabies, he/she must immediately report it to the Health Unit.
+If this person sees any signs or symptoms of rabies, he/she must immediately report it to us.

 Where does the isolation take place?

-The Health Unit assesses the situation on a case-by-case basis.
+We assesses the situation on a case-by-case basis.

 • If the animal does not have symptoms of rabies, the isolation usually takes place at the owner's home.